More conversions generally mean more money for your business.

 In this guide, we share our step-by-step conversion rate optimization (CRO) process, point out what parts of your website can be optimized and help you start to apply a visitor-first approach to your website.

 The traditional definition of CRO

 With this in mind, we want to offer a modified approach: Visitor-first CRO.

-By doing this, you’re optimizing for human behavior and likely increasing the percentage of first-time and repeat visitors who convert along the way.
+By doing this, you’re optimizing for human behavior and likely increasing the percentage of first-time and repeat website visitors who convert along the way.

 Let’s take a look at a CRO process that prioritizes your visitors, from start to finish.

 The 5-step Conversion Rate Optimization process

-The steps in this conversion rate optimization tutorial can be applied to any business, no matter if you run an e-commerce site, operate a series of lead generation landing pages through HubSpot or manage some other sort of website traffic.
+The steps in this conversion rate optimization tutorial can be applied to any business, no matter if you run an e-commerce site, operate a through HubSpot or manage some other sort of website traffic.

 Let’s walk through how each of these takes another step towards increasing conversions.